Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 - **Using old, outdated guides and software** → Radio is very niche, almost all guides you can find online are heavily outdated giving you bad advice and suggesting deprecated software, leading to confusion and subpar results.
 Please make sure that any sources you use are up to date.

 - **Compass tracking with directional antennas** → Go by signal strength, NOT by elevation and azimuth.
-Use apps to find the general direction of the satellite, don't go measuring exact compass readings.
-Find the signal when it is weak, move slow and with purpose to tracl it and remain to be as strong as possible.
+Use apps to find the general direction of the satellite, move your antenna around until you see the signal.
+Move slow and with purpose to track it and remain to be as strong as possible.

 - **Doppler tracking when it is not needed** → Signals covered here such as APT and HRPT were designed to be thin enough to not need doppler tracking, **DON'T BOTHER DOING IT, IT IS NOT NEEDED.**

 - **Blindly maxxing the gain setting** → Upping the gain only makes the signal louder up to a certain point, after which it starts amplifying the noise floor much more than actual signals.
 This leads to them being drowned out.
-Turn it up only until you see, that the signal isn't getting any stronger (Use SNR, NOT its height on the fft).
+Turn it up only until you see, that the signal isn't getting any stronger.

 - **Always turning on automatic gain control (AGC)** → AGC was designed for much wider broadcasts such as DVB-T (Terrestrial TV) than the signals described in this page.
-It *won't* recognize the signals and end up cranking the gain up much higher than needed which may end up drowning the target signal out with noise.
-It has its uses (suchas when your SDR is still far from overloading with max manual gain), because it can crank the gain higher than manual sliders, but don't default to it.
+It *won't* recognize the signals and might end up cranking the gain up much higher than needed which may end up drowning the target signal out with noise.
+It has its uses (such as when your SDR is still far from overloading with max manual gain), because it can crank the gain higher than manual sliders, but don't default to it.

-- **Not using actual connectors and cables** → While sticking a wire into your SMA port works in theory - an antenna is just anything conductive after all - it is extremely dangerous since it can damage your sma port, electrocute you if you have a bias-t, introduce major signal loss, or just end up not working correctly.
+- **Not using actual connectors and cables** → While sticking a wire into your SMA port works in theory - an antenna is just anything conductive after all - it is very dangerous since it can damage your sma port, electrocute you if you have a bias-t, introduce major signal loss, or just end up not working at all.

-- **Using a cheap LNA with higher frequencies (L-band and above)** → Cheap LNAs often have a very high gain which makes them prone to overloading.
+- **Using a cheap LNA with higher frequencies (L-band and above)** → Cheap LNAs often have a very high gain which makes them prone to overload your SDR with junk outside of the target frequency.
 Because of this, higher bands exclusively use **filtered** LNAs (Low gain LNA > Filter > High gain LNA).
-The filter makes sure, that the LNA only amplifies the target signals and nothing else.
+The filter makes sure, that the LNA only amplifies the target signals and nothing else, meaning your SDR only gets the target signals.

-# RTL-SDR specific information
+# SDR specific information
+## RTL-SDR
 These apply to all SDRs using RTL chipsets (RTLSDR blog, Nooelec SMART...)

 - The maximum stable sampling rate is **2.56 Msps!** Using anything higher can lead to sample drops if you don't have one of the few incredibly specific usb controllers with which the RTL chipset can pull 3.2 Msps without dropping samples.
 You can test if higher sampling rates such as 2.88 Msps work on your setup by running `rtl_test -s 2.88e6` and seeing if any data is lost after a few minutes.
-> Please note, that on some devices even 2.56 drops samples!
-Run `rtl_test -s 2.56e6` to test, or receive signals with error correction and see if the viterbi is spiking (indicative of sample drops).
+> Please note, that on some devices even 2.56 Msps drops samples!
+Run `rtl_test -s 2.56e6` to test, or receive signals with error correction and see if the viterbi graph has spikes (indicative of sample drops).
 - RTL-SDR Blog V4 needs specific drivers to work with most software, the installation steps are described on their [quick start page](https://www.rtl-sdr.com/rtl-sdr-quick-start-guide/)

+## HackRF One
+- The HackRF has a fairly outdated design which suffers from heavy phase noise, which results in you having to receive signals stronger than other SDRs to achieve the same quality.
+This is most apparent with signals that have low symbol rates.

+## MiriSDR (MSI.SDR)
+TODO (You can mod it)

 # Preferred software
 Arguably the best program for **pulling data** off of satellites is [SatDump](https://github.com/SatDump/SatDump/releases)